theramiyer/blog/_posts/2019/2019-11-22-is-the-jnu-protest-justified.md

 > The fee hike — set to come into effect from the next academic year — will nearly double the annual fee for JNU students living in hostels from the current Rs 27,600-32,000 annually up to Rs 55,000-61,000.
 >
-> The new fee includes a mufti-fold hike in room rent — from Rs 10/20 per month to Rs 300/600 per month.
+> The new fee includes a mufti-fold (sic) hike in room rent — from Rs 10/20 per month to Rs 300/600 per month.
 A new service charge of Rs 1,700 per month has also been added — taking the monthly hostel fee up to Rs 2,000-2,300.
 Other charges, like establishment (Rs 2,200 per annum), mess (Rs 3,000 per month) and annual fees (Rs 300) remain the same.
 >
 > ---Kritika Sharma and Tarun Krishna, The Print